OriginalStefikO/fastapi-svelte-starter/SvelteTest/README.md

-# Svelte + TS + Vite
+# Svelte + Vite

-This template should help get you started developing with Svelte and TypeScript in Vite.
+This template should help get you started developing with Svelte in Vite.

 ## Recommended IDE Setup